donut-but-a-brain/Discord-Forum-Post-to-Notion-Database/README.md

 > This bot only works on a guild install afaik.
 Please make sure it has the necessary permissions

 ## About
-This discord bot, custom-made for Voices of Democracy, uploads forum posts to a Notion database.
+This discord bot uploads forum posts to a Notion database.
 ## Installation
 - I would recommend using a virtual environment for this, so set that up
 - Install the stuff in requirements.txt to your virtual environment